 After carefully observing many French conversations and sitting there dumbfounded thinking what IS that on at least 100 occasions, I think I have a handle at this point on these curious sounds.
 I’m not talking about the French “R” or other sounds of the French language that are used to form words.
 Here I’m referring to the little conversational mannerisms that seem strange to a foreign ear yet make the French language so charming.
 Or charmingly weird.

 At first, I barely noticed these sounds because many are subtle.
 I also thought these sounds were specific to the individual, but that’s not the case.
 While some might be regional, there are some characteristic noises that French people make across the board while speaking that don’t translate to English in the same way.
 And, yikes, I may even incorporate them into my conversations when speaking French!

-Here’s a list of some of the strange noises French people make in speech.
+Here’s a list of some of the strange noises French people make in speech along with French filler words.
 Some of them really threw me in the beginning.
 There are so many examples and usages, but I tried to just give one or two so you get the picture.
 And before I forget, thank you to my awesome voice actor, Tom.